8 best e-commerce website builders in 2025

 Wix doesn't offer a free trial as such.
 However, they do give you the chance to get your money back within the first 14 days if you're not happy with the platform.

-They have a wide range of paid plans.
-They are yearly subscriptions, but here are the monthly equivalent costs (not including any applicable taxes) for comparison:
+They have a wide range of paid plans on both monthly and yearly subscriptions.
+Here are the monthly costs for comparison:

-• Core – £14 per month for 50GB storage, access for five collaborators and the chance to accept payments.
+- Core – £16 per month for 50GB storage, access for five collaborators, basic site analytics and the chance to accept payments.
 The marketing suite upgrades from light to basic.

 All of these plans have a free domain for a year.
 To see the full features of each plan, click the link below.